 The last several months, I’ve been paying to have our groceries delivered from the local grocery store and so far I am loving it!

-About once a week I sit down and plan out our meals, assess what groceries I need to make them, check our stock on household supplies and then order anything that we are needing and have it delivered to our door!
-As a work from home mom, it has been a big win for me.
+About once a week I sit down and plan out our meals, assess what groceries I need to make them, check our stock of household supplies and then order anything that we are needing and have it delivered to our door!
+As a work-from-home mom, it has been a big win for me.

-(You will be automatically be charged after 14 days unless you cancel, so if you do not wish to continue using Instacart after the 14 day trial period, you will need to opt-out of the paid subscription before that.)
+(You will be automatically charged after 14 days unless you cancel, so if you do not wish to continue using Instacart after the 14-day trial period, you will need to opt out of the paid subscription before that.)

 Bonus Idea: Menstrual Cup

 I recently switched to using a menstrual cup instead of disposable pads and tampons.
 And I absolutely love it!